AndrewC101/PokemonTrueRed/README.md

 - Added ability to rematch any trainer, but you gain reduced exp before beating Elite Four
 - Significant content available after Elite Four, such as 17 optional bosses, max DVs on all Pokemon obtained and more
 - Player can sprint at bike speed by holding B, animation speed doubles
-- Player can warp home anytime by pressing down, select and B together
+- Player can warp home almost anytime by pressing down, select and B together
 - Different wild Pokemon available in every area, in addition to the important vanilla encounters
 - All in-game trades are different
 - Boss enemies have better trained Pokemon with higher stats (stat exp / EVs)